Representation Convergence: Mutual Distillation is Secretly a Form of Regularization

-By encouraging agents to make consistent decisions based on the same observations, our method fosters a process akin to cognitive alignment, which has been fundamental in human societal development.
+By encouraging agents to make consistent decisions based on the same observations, our method fosters a process akin to \textit{cognitive alignment} \citep{falandays2022emergence}, which has been fundamental in human societal development.
 For instance, in voting, the majority rule is employed because decisions supported by the majority are perceived as more reliable.
 Similarly, our method facilitates cognitive alignment between agents, enabling them to converge on objective truths despite noisy or irrelevant features in their observations.
 Over time, the cognitive alignment between agents encourages the convergence of their individual representations toward a more accurate understanding of the environment.

-Over time, the cognitive alignment between agents encourages the convergence of their individual representations toward a more accurate understanding of the environment.
-This process mirrors the philosophical notion presented in Plato's \textit{Allegory of the Cave} \citep{cohen2006the}, where individuals break free from the constraints of their limited perceptions to grasp the true nature of reality.